 Our walk-in clinic is for health concerns that need to be addressed urgently and cannot wait for an appointment.

-To ensure that your time with the doctor is maximized and your wait times are kept at a minimum, please consider booking an appointment whenever possible.
+Even when the walk-in clinic is operating, to ensure that your time with the doctor is maximized and your wait times are kept at a minimum, please consider booking an appointment whenever possible.

 Clients using walk-in clinic for non-acute issues may be asked to book an appointment and return later.